-This assessment will give you the opportunity to discuss your training philosophies, methods and experience training horses for dressage up to advanced medium.
+This assessment will give you the opportunity to discuss your training philosophies, methods and experience training horses for dressage up to advanced medium and jump training up to 1.20m.

 You will also analyse your experience of training a horse.
 You should have trained the horse for a minimum period of six months, so you have a suitable time frame to discuss any improvement seen and draw down from your experiences with this horse.
-The horse you choose to discuss can be of any age, type, level of training, for example; a young horse for backing, a riding school horse used for training others, a competition horse (any level) or retraining a horse for a different discipline.
+The horse you choose to discuss can be of any age, type, level of training or discipline, for example; a young horse for backing, a riding school horse used for training others, a competition horse (any level) or retraining a horse for a different discipline.

-In order to aid your discussion and support your analysis, you can complete an optional logbook of training (logbook template is available from the BHS Education team or on our website) to bring to your assessment.
+In order to aid your discussion and support your analysis, you can complete an optional logbook of training to bring to your assessment.